Memory as activity: pattern formation in a conserved scalar field: Phase separation with memory

+The equation represents a frequency dependent deviation from unity, where $\gamma'' = \text{Im}[\gamma(\omega)]$, see \cref{sec:MetFDT} for the derivation.
+The ratio deviates from unity at finite $q$ as it should in the system with number conservation where density fluctuations as $q \to 0$ are suppressed.
+At a fixed $q$, the deviation is most significant at frequencies comparable to $\alpha q^2 \gamma''$.

-We now elucidate the conditions for which the Eqs.~\eqref{eq:continuity} - \eqref{eq:activeJ} describes active phase separation for deterministic evolution.
+We now elucidate the conditions for which the \crefrange{eq:MuCon}{eq:activeJ} describes active phase separation for deterministic evolution.
 Notice that for $\gamma(\omega) = 1$, the model is simply passive model B with $\mu = \mu_{\rm eq} + \alpha \bar{\mu}$.
-For constant $F$, the equation for $\phi$ reduces to the simple form $ i \omega \phi = -q^2 \Gamma \alpha \gamma( \omega) \bar{\mu} (\bm q, \omega)$, such that a uniform $\mu'$ is a possible steady state.
-The system is this case optimises $F'$ while following a non-Markovian path to the steady state.
-If the two free energies are exactly the same, that is $\bar{\mu} = \mu_{\rm eq}$ then it is possible to rewrite the deterministic dynamics for $\phi$ as $ i \omega \phi = -q^2 \Gamma [1 + \alpha \gamma( \omega)] \mu_{\rm eq} (\bm q, \omega)$, which also describes non-Markovian relaxation to a steady state determined by $F$.
-When the two contributions compete against one another, which happens when (1) $\bar{\mu} \neq \mu_{\rm eq}$, and (2) $\gamma$ is a non-trivial function of time, we expect to observe dynamical steady states that carry explicit signatures that the system is out of equilibrium.
-The two contributions in Eq.~\eqref{eq:MuCon} drives the system to two different steady states, (optimizing either $F$ or $F'$), and their juxtaposition leads to the novel dynamical states that we report in the work.
+If the two free energies $F$ and $\bar{F}$ are exactly the same, then it is possible to rewrite the deterministic dynamics for $\phi$ as $ i \omega \phi = -q^2 \Gamma [1 + \alpha \gamma( \omega)] \mu_{\rm eq} (\bm q, \omega)$, which also describes non-Markovian relaxation to a steady state determined by $F (= \bar{F})$.
+When the two contributions compete against one another, which happens when (1) $\bar{F} \neq {F}$, and (2) $\gamma(t)$ is a non-trivial function of time, we expect to observe dynamical steady states that carry explicit signatures that the system is out of equilibrium.